-- (14)(a)(i) The department of early learning is required to provide to the education research and data center, housed at the office of management, data on all state-funded early childhood financial These programs include the early support for infants and programs. toddlers, early childhood education and assistance program (ECEAP), and the working connections and seasonal subsidized childcare programs including license exempt facilities or family, friend, and neighbor The data provided by the department to the education research data center must include information on children who participate in these programs, including their name and date of birth, and dates the child received services at a particular facility. - (ii) The ECEAP early learning professionals must enter qualifications into the department's professional development registry during the 2013-14 school year.
-By October 2015, the department must provide ECEAP early learning professional data to the education research data center. - (iii) The department must request federally funded head start programs to voluntarily provide data to the department and the education research data center that is equivalent to what is being provided for state-funded programs. - (iv) The education research and data center must provide a report on early childhood program participation and K-12 outcomes to the house of representatives appropriations committee and the senate ways and means committee using available data by November 2013 for the school year ending in 2012 and again in March 2014 for the school year ending in 2013. - (b) The department, in consultation with the department of social and health services, must withhold payment for services to early childhood programs that do not report on the name, date of birth, and the dates a child received services at a particular facility. - (15) Appropriations in this section are sufficient for the department to maintain the early achievers program, improve program data collection and evaluation, implement contracted child care slots, continue the early childhood education and assistance program expansion, and develop a single set of licensing standards for child care and early childhood education and assistance programs pursuant to Engrossed Second Substitute House Bill No. 2377 (early care and education).
+- (14)(a)(i) The department of early learning is required to provide to the education research and data center, housed at the office of financial management, data on all state-funded early childhood programs.
+These programs include the early support for infants and toddlers, early childhood education and assistance program (ECEAP), and the working connections and seasonal subsidized childcare programs including license exempt facilities or family, friend, and neighbor care.
+The data provided by the department to the education research data center must include information on children who participate in these programs, including their name and date of birth, and dates the child received services at a particular facility. - (ii) The ECEAP early learning professionals must enter qualifications into the department's professional development registry during the 2013-14 school year.
+By October 2015, the department must provide ECEAP early learning professional data to the education research data center. - (iii) The department must request federally funded head start programs to voluntarily provide data to the department and the education research data center that is equivalent to what is being provided for state-funded programs. - (iv) The education research and data center must provide a report on early childhood program participation and K-12 outcomes to the house of representatives appropriations committee and the senate ways and means committee using available data by November 2013 for the school year ending in 2012 and again in March 2014 for the school year ending in 2013. - (b) The department, in consultation with the department of social and health services, must withhold payment for services to early childhood programs that do not report on the name, date of birth, and the dates a child received services at a particular facility. - 34 (15) \$8,030,000 of the education legacy trust account--state 35 appropriation is provided solely for implementation of Engrossed Second 36 Substitute House Bill No. 2377 (early care and education).
+Of the 37 amounts in this subsection: